necatiarslan/airflow-vscode-extension/README.md

 - Hide Dags & Show Hidden Dags Filter
 - Add Survey to the DAG View
 - Add Survey and Bug Report to TreeView Other commands
+- DagView Table Colors
+- How To Enable Airflow API and Connect

 - Highligt DAG and Operator Keywords
 - Server Health Check/Status